 Care provided by a PTA may include teaching patients/clients exercise for mobility, strength and coordination, training for activities such as walking with crutches, canes, or walkers, massage, and the use of physical agents and electrotherapy such as ultrasound and electrical stimulation

 To work as a PTA, an individual must graduate with an associate degree (two years, five semesters) from an accredited PTA program.
 Graduates must pass the national examination for licensing to be eligible to work.

 Accreditation for the PTA Program

 Effective November 14, 2018, Rowan-Cabarrus Community College has been granted Candidate for Accreditation status by the Commission on Accreditation in Physical Therapy Education (CAPTE), 3030 Potomac Ave., Suite 100, Alexandria, VA, 22305-3085; phone: 703-706-3245; email: email@example.com).
 If needing to contact the program/institution directly, please call Anna Marie Prado, PTA, M.Ed., Program Director at (704) 216-7180 or email at firstname.lastname@example.org.

 Candidate for Accreditation is a pre-accreditation status of affiliation with the Commission on Accreditation in Physical Therapy Education that indicates that the program is progressing toward accreditation and may matriculate students in technical/professional courses.
 Candidate for Accreditation is not an accreditation status nor does it assure eventual accreditation.

 Initial Accreditation Considerations for Prospective Students

-For the charter PTA class, the initial accreditation decision of the PTA program by CAPTE will be made at the Fall meeting of CAPTE, which is ordinarily prior to graduation but may occur within thirty (30) days after the graduation date.
-Graduates of the PTA program will be eligible to sit for the licensure examination in April 2021.
+For the charter PTA class, the initial accreditation decision of the PTA program by CAPTE will be made at the Spring meeting of CAPTE, which is ordinarily prior to graduation but may occur within thirty (30) days after the graduation date.
+Graduates of the PTA program will be eligible to sit for the licensure examination in July 2021.